Tanzania's new president sacks hospital chief after surprise inspection

 He made an unannounced visit to the finance ministry on Friday, a day after he was sworn in as Tanzania’s fifth president.
 Other visits to other state institutions were planned, said Sefue, who also heads the civil service.

-The new president has already ordered restrictions on foreign travel by government officials and cuts in tax exemptions, signalling the start of fiscal belt-tightening measures.
+The new president has already ordered restrictions on foreign travel by government officials and cuts in tax exemptions, signaling the start of fiscal belt-tightening measures.

 Magufuli, whose supporters call him “the bulldozer” for building desperately needed roads across the large nation in his previous post as a cabinet minister, has pledged to introduce a raft of measures to end government excesses and boost revenue collection.